Screen printing: Automation

-To print multiple copies of the screen design on garments in an efficient manner, amateur and professional printers usually use a screen printing press, which is a colloquial term as most screen printing machines are vastly different from Offset Printing Presses.
+To print multiple copies of the screen design on garments in an efficient manner, amateur and professional printers usually use a screen printing press, which is a colloquial term as most screen printing machines are vastly different from offset printing presses.
 Many companies offer simple to sophisticated printing presses.
-These presses come in one of three types, Manual (also referred to as Handbench), Semi-Automatic, and Fully Automatic.
+These presses come in one of three types, manual (also referred to as handbench), semi-automatic, and fully automatic.
 Most printing companies will use one or more semi-automatic or fully automatic machines with manual machines for small runs and sampling.

-Whilst Manual Screen Printing can be done with Carousels, Handbenches (both of which are often referred to colloquially as presses) or even on to tables.
-Semi and Fully-Automatic machines are broken into two main categories; Flatbed Printers (Poster, Art Printing or other flat substrates) and Carousels and Oval Machines (Garments and other apparel, amongst other textiles).
+Whilst manual screen printing can be done with carousels, handbenches (both of which are often referred to colloquially as presses) or even on to tables.
+Semi- and fully-automatic machines are broken into two main categories; flatbed printers (poster, art printing or other flat substrates) and carousels and oval machines (garments and other apparel, amongst other textiles).
 Both which are fundamentally similar in terms of automation but differ in areas such as physical footprint and upgrade paths.

-These machines are much faster and use either pneumatic pressure generated by air compressors or use electric motors to draw the squeegees, rotate and raise or lower pallets removing much of the manual labour from the task - resulting in significant reductions in operator fatigue as well as more consistent results.
+These machines are much faster and use either pneumatic pressure generated by air compressors or use electric motors to draw the squeegees, rotate and raise or lower pallets removing much of the manual labour from the task and use UV for instant image curing - resulting in significant reductions in operator fatigue as well as more consistent results.

-With printed circuit boards
+Printed circuit boards (PCB)

 In electronic design automation, the silk screen is part of the layer stack of the printed circuit board (PCB), and the top and bottom sides are described in individual Gerber files like any other layers (such as the copper and solder-stop layers).
 Typical names for these service print overlays include tSilk/bSilk aka PLC/PLS or TSK/BSK (EAGLE), F.SilkS/B.SilkS (KiCad), PosiTop/PosiBot (TARGET), silkTop/silkBottom (Fritzing), SST/SSB (OrCAD), ST.PHO/SB.PHO (PADS), SEVS/SERS (WEdirekt) or GTO/GBO (Gerber and many others).

+Printed electronics

+Screen printing, a widely adopted technique in the printing industry, has found its niche in the realm of printed electronics.
+Its versatility and ability to deposit thick layers of inks make it ideal for creating conductive tracks, sensors, and other electronic components.
+Furthermore, screen printing offers advantages such as high throughput, low production costs, and compatibility with a wide range of substrates, including flexible materials.
+These attributes make it a preferred choice for large-scale production of printed electronic devices.

+While screen printing offers tremendous potential in printed electronics, it also faces certain challenges.
+Fine-line resolution, compatibility with advanced materials, and the need for precise registration pose ongoing research and development opportunities.
+However, continuous advancements in ink formulations, equipment, and process optimization are paving the way for exciting future possibilities, including the integration of printed electronics into Internet of Things (IoT) devices, energy harvesting systems, and more.